SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_Selenio_J2K1_DEC_-_Module.md

 ### Creation

-This driver is generated from the **Imagine Communications Selenio J2K1 DEC** driver.
+This connector is generated from the **Imagine Communications Selenio J2K1 DEC** driver.

 ## Usage